surafel911/os-simulator/README.md

 # os-simulator

-An OS simulator project for Operating Systems 3602 at KSU
+An OS simulator project for Operating Systems 3502 at KSU

+First-Come, First-Served (FCFS) scheduling